 The group's funding and liquidity policy is designed to ensure that the group is able to continue to fund the growth of the business.
-The group therefore maintains committed borrowing facilities and access to retail deposit funding through its subsidiary, Vanquis Bank Limited, to meet forecast borrowing requirements, including contractual maturities, at all times for at least the following 12 months.
-As at 31 December 2017, the group's committed borrowing facilities had a weighted average maturity of 2.3 years (2016: 2.5 years) and the headroom on these committed facilities amounted to £66.2m (2016: £110.2m).
-In addition the group has additional funding capacity for Vanquis Bank to take retail deposits of £76.9m and cash resources held of £34.3m.
+The group therefore maintains headroom on its committed borrowing facilities to fund growth and contractual maturities for at least the following 12 months.
+As at 31 December 2018, the group's committed borrowing facilities had a weighted average period to maturity of 2.3 years (2017: 2.3 years) and the headroom on these committed facilities amounted to £327.4m (2017: £66.2m).